wikimedia/operations-debs-trafficserver/doc/admin/event-logging-formats.en.rst

 ``chih``
     The IP address of the client's host machine in hexadecimal.

+``chp``
+    The port number of the client's host machine.

+``cps``
+    Client Protocol Stack, the output would be the conjunction of protocol names in the stack spliced with '+', such as "TLS+SPDY".

 ``cqbl``
     The client request transfer length; the body length in the client request to Traffic Server (in bytes).